petejan/esp3/README.md

 # I have MATLAB.
 How do I get the source code and how do I run it?

+Do **not** use the download link on the menu bar on the left as it will not include some of the files required to run ESP3.

+The best option is to install Git and/or a Git client (we suggest [Sourcetree](https://www.sourcetreeapp.com/)) on your machine and then clone and check-out the repository.
+[Learn about Git and version controlling here](https://www.atlassian.com/git?utm_source=bitbucket&utm_medium=link&utm_campaign=help_dropdown&utm_content=learn_git).
-The easieast is to clone the repository on your machine, as a simple download will not include some of the required files (git clone https://bitbucket.org/echoanalysis/esp3.git).
-We suggest using [Sourcetree](https://www.sourcetreeapp.com/) if you are not familiar with Git.
-If you are, you will need Git-LFS installed on your machine to be able to get all the required files.
-Once you've cloned it, just launch "EchoAnalysis.m" from the "ESP3" root folder.
+ You will also need Git-LFS installed to be able to get all the required files.
+Once you have the repository on your machine, just launch "EchoAnalysis.m" from the "ESP3" root folder.

 # How do I stay up-to-date with the latest developments?
 Do I have to re-download a new version every time it comes out?

 For the compiled version, yes.
-For the MATLAB version, you also can but a better way would be for you to install Git and "fork" the project.
-Doing so will also download the source code and Git will allow you to keep it updated to the latest version if you so wish.
-[Learn about version controlling, Git and "forking" here](https://www.atlassian.com/git?utm_source=bitbucket&utm_medium=link&utm_campaign=help_dropdown&utm_content=learn_git).
+For the MATLAB version, Git will allow you to keep it updated to the latest version if you so wish.

 # I can code some MATLAB.
 I'm keen to code my own algorithms and extensions for it.
 Can I do that?